mpsparrow/mpsparrow/README.md

 #### Just a Computer Engineering student messing about...

 I used to be heavily involved in WordPress; developing plugins and volunteering with WordPress Support.
 Web design and hosting side-business since 2016.
-Aviation and meteorology experience and interest.

 Often default to Python for projects.
 Spent lots of time with PHP, JS, and HTML/CSS in web related projects.
 Dabbled varying amounts in Go, Java, TypeScript, and C/C++.
 Often use: Flask, Matplotlib, Tkinter, React, Bootstrap, Docker, Ubuntu, Nginx, WordPress, PostgreSQL, MySQL.